Jean Carn: Biography

 In 1976, Carn was signed to Kenneth Gamble and Leon Huff's Philadelphia International Records.
 She released her debut album Jean Carn in 1976.
 The debut single "Free Love" went to number 23 R&B. In June 1978, her second album for the label, Happy to Be With You, was released.
 It included the hit single "Don't Let It Go to Your Head".

 Carn's third Philadelphia International album When I Find You Love was issued in 1979.
 "My Love Don't Come Easy" peaked at number 43 on the R&B chart.
-The album included the Jerry Butler penned track Was that all it was? which, despite not charting, was a big disco hit in the UK clubs.
+The album included the Jerry Butler penned track "Was That All It Was?" which, despite not charting on the R&B charts, was a big disco hit in the UK clubs.

-At this time Carn moved from the Philadelphia International label to the subsidiary TSOP imprint for her 1981 album Sweet and Wonderful.
-Carn moved to Motown Records in 1982, making her label debut with the album Trust Me.
+At this time, Carn moved from the Philadelphia International label to the subsidiary TSOP imprint for her 1981 album Sweet and Wonderful.
+Carn moved to Motown Records in 1982, making her label debut with her only album on the label, Trust Me.
 The single "If You Don't Know Me By Now," a cover of the Harold Melvin and the Blue Notes hit with backing vocals by The Temptations, went to number 49 on the R&B chart.

 By 1986, Carn signed to Omni Records.
 Closer Than Close, produced by saxophonist Grover Washington Jr. went to number one on the R&B charts.
 Her 1988 album You're a Part of Me was her only release on Atlantic Records.

-In 2014, Carn was honored with a lifetime Achievement Award present by the National R&B Music Society in Philadelphia, PA.

-In 2020, Carn was one of the many performers aboard The Soul Train Cruise.
+In 2014, Carn was honored with a Lifetime Achievement Award present by the National R&B Music Society in Philadelphia, Pennsylvania.
+In 2020, Carn was one of the performers aboard on the Soul Train Cruise.

-On October 16, 2022, Carne's life was featured on the documentary TV One series, Unsung.
+On October 16, 2022, Carn's life was featured on the documentary TV One series, Unsung.

+On April 28, 2025 Carn was inducted into the National R&B Music Society's Atlantic City Walk of Fame at Brighton Park in Atlantic City, NJ.
+Stuart Bascombe of Black Ivory and producer Dave Wooley were the inductors.
+The Stylistics, Ray, Goodman & Brown, Blue Magic and the late Phyllis Hyman were also Inducted.
+Carn is the 11th inductee honored with a plaque into The Atlantic City Walk of Fame.